YugabyteDB-Samples/geo-distributed-messenger/gcloud_deployment.md

-# Deploying App Instances With GCloud
+# Application Deployment in Google Cloud

 You can deploy multiple application instances across several geographies in Google Cloud with the `gcloud` tool.
 Follow this guide to create a custom project, provision infrastructure and start an app on one or multiple VMs.